-I always encourage people to design their own family funeral if they want to, and sometimes there’s a member who feels comfortable to take ownership of the whole ceremony.
-However, that person has to be able to translate facts and observations into words that will hold people’s attention and to craft a ceremony whilst simultaneously being plunged into grief, and it’s not everyone who can do that.
+I always encourage people to design their own family funeral if this is something they want to do.
+Sometimes there’s a member who feels comfortable to take ownership of the whole ceremony.
+However, that person has to be able to translate facts and observations into words that will hold people’s attention.
+They need to o craft a ceremony whilst simultaneously being plunged into grief, and it’s not everyone who can do that.
 If you’re doing it all yourselves, I’d recommend a friend who has a degree of detachment to be there with you in case it’s overwhelming on the day.
-I do always encourage the family to share the responsibility though by speaking, reading, carrying the coffin or shroud and by performing symbolic gestures, such as candle-lighting and other personal tributes.
+I always encourage the family to share the responsibility though.
+This may be by speaking, reading, carrying the coffin or shroud.
+Or by performing symbolic gestures, such as candle-lighting and other personal tributes.

 A funeral at a natural burial ground

-A funeral at a natural burial ground will allow you to take as long as you want (though you might want to make arrangements if the weather is inclement).
-A good celebrant will facilitate whatever you want (if you know what that is), will let you know that there are other things you can do, and will support you in exploring those options.
+A funeral at a natural burial ground will allow you to take as long as you want.
+(You might want to consider wellies and umbrellas if the weather is inclement).
+A good celebrant will facilitate whatever you want (if you know what that is).
+They will let you know that there are other things you can do.
+They will also support you in exploring those options.
 A good celebrant won’t work from a generic template.
-A ceremony is a deeply personal, bespoke set of words that can’t be used for another family, it’s a reflection of love and memories, of relationships and connections.
+A celebrant ceremony is a deeply personal, bespoke set of words that are not used for another family.
+It’s a reflection of love and memories, of relationships and connections.
 Everyone deserves a funeral that has had thought and skill put into it – you only get to do it once.

 Get in touch